Criminal Law

 What Is Bail?

+Bail allows people to stay out of jail while their criminal cases move through the court system.
 Bail is money or property that the court can hold while you are out of jail.
-Bail serves as collateral to ensure you return for your hearings and don’t leave the state or country.
+Bail is collateral to ensure you return for your court dates and trial and don’t leave the state or country.

 Generally, bail is set higher for severe crimes and lower for more minor charges.
 Once you appear at your scheduled court hearings, you will get the bail money or property back at the end of the case.

-If you do not show up to your court hearings or you leave the country, the courts will take your bail money.
+If you skip your court hearings or flee the country, the courts will take your bail money.
 You can’t get this money back.
 There will also be a new warrant for your arrest.

 What Are Bail Bonds?

-A “bail bond” is bail money that comes from a bondsman or bond company.
+A “bail bond” is bail money that comes from a bondsman, surety bond company, or other bail bond company.
 If you do not have the money to make your bail amount, you can borrow it from a company.

-While paying a bondsman is a high cost, if you or your family does not have the money, it may be necessary to get out of jail while awaiting your hearings in many situations.
+While paying a bondsman is a high cost, if you or your family do not have the money, it may be necessary to get out of jail while awaiting your hearings in many situations.
+Someone can act as a cosigner on your bond as well.

 What Is a Bail Bondsman?